Eyesore123/Memorygame_react/README.md

 * Added a congratulation modal with fireworks effects
 * Resized the grid and added some text and a footer
 * Added a fake loader for the start of the game
+* Added a card back image toggle functionality

 Doesn't require a sign-up.
 So fire up the game and get your name on the leaderboard!

-## Planned future improvements:
+## Issues:

-* Card back image toggle functionality
+* Card back images load slowly in the card back change menu and can disturb the card logic if changes are made during the game

 ## Links

-Edit: If the game doesn't load, please try another link.
+Edit: If the first link doesn't work, please try another link.
 Thanks!

 <a href="https://memory-game-topaz-pi.vercel.app/">PLAY</a>